sirkoik/Jekyll-Test/_posts/2019-02-17-First-Post.markdown

 git commit -m 'Add Jekyll'
 git push origin gh-pages
 ```
-15. If remote repository is not created, do so on GitHub website and follow instructions to synch a local repository
+1. If remote repository is not created, do so on GitHub website and follow instructions to synch a local repository
-16. Always make edits on the `gh-pages` branch.
+1. Always make edits on the `gh-pages` branch.
-17. You can add new posts in the `_posts` directory.
+1. You can add new posts in the `_posts` directory.
+1. If set up properly the `gh-pages` site will accessible in `https://<username>.github.io/<repository-name>`.
+Might take a few seconds to update